Susan Stratton Sayre

 “On the Implementation and Performance of Water Rights Buyback Schemes,” Water Resource Management Vol. 26 (2012): 2799–2816 (with Carmen Marchiori and Leo Simon).

 “Local Negotiation with Heterogeneous Groundwater Users,” Strategic Behavior and the Environment, Vol. 2, 1 (2011): 61-82 (with Gordon Rausser and Leo Simon).

-"Groundwater Externalities with Endogenous Well Deepening," with Vis Taraz, revise and resubmit at the Journal of Environmental Economics and Management.
+“Groundwater Externalities with Endogenous Well Deepening,” with Vis Taraz, revised and resubmitted to the Journal of Environmental Economics and Management.